 As unsettling as it may be, the Grownup understands that there is not just one "real world" that every "normal" person, like them, should be able to see.
 The Grownup realizes that how we see the world is necessarily an idiosyncratic (re)creations made by our brain.
-No two people will ever see anything in exactly the same way, whether that includes physical objects or abstract values.
-CCXI The spiritually mature approach to conflicting views of reality is to spend at least as much time and interest in learning how the other person "sees the facts" as in sharing your own point of view.
-It may lead them to very different conclusions that we still disagree with, but are able to understand.
-CCXII Of course, this open-mindedness to learn their thinking may lead to the possibility that we are the ones whose mind is "changed."
+No two people will ever see anything in exactly the same way, whether that includes physical objects or abstract

 Even perceptions that most people believe are in the "real" world are actually created by our mind, and may or may not exist at all "out there."
-For example, the color "pink" does not exist physically for our senses to detect. cxiii It is also well-known that animals possess very different sensory receptors (which would represent "superpowers" for humans) to perceive their real worlds. cxiv Minds are as diverse as the brains from which they emerge, across species and within the human family.
+For example, the color "pink" does not exist physically for our senses to detect. ccxvi It is also well-known that animals possess very different sensory receptors (which would represent "superpowers" for humans) to perceive their real worlds. ccxvii Minds are as diverse as the brains from which they emerge, across species and within the human family.
 This is a good thing for the Grownup; it makes the world less "solid," but more interesting and entertaining.

-Punishment and Disciplineccxv
+Punishment and Disciplineccxviii

 For the behavioral mind it is only the act of punishment that matters.
 There is no mental concept beyond the administration of emotional or physical injury to a "mis-behaving" person-adult or child.
-There are no such things as mitigating circumstances^{ccxvi} for the adult or child.
+There are no such things as mitigating circumstances^{ccxix} for the adult or child.
 The act of breaking a rule is all that is considered; it is black and white.
 Easy.
 Punishment is designed to stop "bad" behavior by "bad" people.
 Helping them to become "good" is not relevant or may not even be considered possible.
 Law and order-that is, securing the safety of the privileged and frightened classes-is the goal.